 v0.5.9(over 4 years ago)

 Spectre.css is a lightweight and responsive CSS framework for building modern and stylish web interfaces.
 It provides a clean and minimalistic design with a focus on simplicity and performance.
-Spectre.css offers a set of flexible and customizable components, utilities, and styles to help developers create visually appealing websites and web applications.
+Spectre.css offers a set of flexible and customizable components, utilities, and styles to help developers create visually appealing websites quickly and efficiently.

 Alternatives: